cv3/api-examples/README.md

 2. If you don't have a Workspace you want to use, create a Postman Workspace
 3. In the Workspace view, click `Import` in the Collections sidebar
 4. Click `Upload` and choose one of our example collections (\*.postman_collection.json files)
-5. Configure any necessary environmental variables for use with the collection
+5. Configure any necessary Global Postman variables for use with the collection

 This last step is explained in more detail in each collection's README.md file.
-In general it will involve making sure you have Global Variables set in the current Postman Environment for the API authentication information.
+In general it will involve making sure you have Global Variables set in Postman for the API authentication information.